pingfu/pingfu.github.io/_posts/2018-08-13-linq-and-the-fizzbuzz-test.md

 {% endraw %}
 {% endhighlight %}

-With formatting and extraneous spacing removed, the same code, golfed onto a single line weighs in at 138 characters:
+After formatting and extraneous spaces are removed, the same code, golfed onto a single line weighs in at 138 characters:

 {% highlight csharp linenos %}
 {% raw %}